andreaesantos/SpeechProdApp/README.md

-# Moments in Time Experiment App
+# Speech Production Experiment App

+Forked and adapted from: https://github.com/lucyzmf/MomentsInTime

 An Android application for conducting cognitive neuroscience experiments that involve video stimuli and speech recording.